← All Resources

 4. For loans below 4%: make minimum payments and invest the difference.
 At 3–4%, the expected return from investing significantly exceeds the guaranteed return from extra loan payments.

-There is also a psychological dimension.
-Some people sleep better knowing they have zero debt, even if the math slightly favors investing.
-Others are comfortable carrying low-rate debt while their investments compound.
-Neither approach is wrong — the best strategy is the one you execute consistently.
-See our avalanche vs snowball guide for more on the math vs psychology of debt payoff.
+There's a psychological dimension too.
+Some people sleep better with zero debt, even if investing would mathematically win by a slim margin.
+Others are perfectly comfortable carrying low-rate debt while their investments compound.
+Neither is wrong.
+The best strategy is the one you'll actually execute consistently.
+More on the math vs. psychology tradeoff in our avalanche vs snowball guide.

 Student Loan Interest Deduction

-Borrowers can deduct up to $2,500 of student loan interest per year on their federal tax return, even without itemizing.
-This effectively reduces your interest rate.
-At a 22% marginal tax bracket, the deduction saves up to $550 per year, lowering the effective rate on a 6.5% loan to roughly 5.1%.
-The deduction phases out at modified adjusted gross incomes above $80,000 for single filers ($165,000 for married filing jointly) as of 2026.
-Check the Tax Calculator to see how this deduction affects your overall tax picture.
+You can deduct up to $2,500 of student loan interest per year on your federal return — no itemizing needed.
+At a 22% marginal rate, that saves up to $550/year, effectively dropping a 6.5% loan to about 5.1%.
+The deduction phases out above $80,000 MAGI for single filers ($165,000 married filing jointly) as of 2026.
+Run your numbers through the Tax Calculator to see the impact on your total tax picture.

 Frequently Asked Questions